Sign In

 • "Include a brief explanation of your reasoning" — for understanding, not just output

-The Before/After Pattern
+The Before/After Habit

 1. Have I given it a role or at least a framing for who it should be?